nickcherry/cherry-pickings/db/posts/header_authentication.md

 published: true
 ---

 Few developers would describe authentication as the most glamorous feature they've ever implemented, but it comes up a lot.
-With traditional web applications, keeping track off logged in users [is relatively straightforward](http://www.theodinproject.com/ruby-on-rails/sessions-cookies-and-authentication).
+With traditional web applications, keeping track of logged in users [is relatively straightforward](http://www.theodinproject.com/ruby-on-rails/sessions-cookies-and-authentication).
 While authenticating API requests isn't rocket science, the solution might not be as immediately obvious.
 Today we're going to walk through a simple, reusable strategy that's served me well in authenticating requests between Angular and Rails. :lock:

 <a href="https://docs.angularjs.org/api/ng/service/$http" target="_blank">Interceptors</a> are services that enable us to tap into and manipulate any request or response that goes through Angular's `$http` module.
 I know what you're probably thinking right now: